Warning: Undefined variable $page_feature in

 This course introduces the fundamental techniques and aesthetic vision of photography, from traditional analogue roots to contemporary digital skills.
 Students learn to operate SLR-style cameras for proper exposure, using both film and digital capture methods, and learn appropriate workflows to transform film negatives into fine-prints in a traditional darkroom, as well as to edit and output archival inkjet prints in our digital print studio.
 The course includes demonstrations, lab work, readings, field assignments, and critiques.
 Students may work with their own cameras or check-out cameras through the department.

 The interaction of light and color is as essential to photography as it is to our perception of the world around us.
-Color photography was thus developed to simulate how we see, making it a medium where authentic reality and illusion often collide.
+Color photography was developed to simulate how we see, making it a medium where authentic reality and illusion often collide.
 This course introduces the fundamental techniques, aesthetics, and visual literacy of color image-making through digital cameras and printing processes.
-Through a series of thematic projects, students will learn proper exposure with DSLR-style digital cameras; effective file management; image adjustments and manipulation; and output for prints and screens.
+Through a series of thematic projects, students will learn proper exposure with DSLR and mirrorless cameras; effective file management; image adjustments and manipulation; and output for print and screen.
+Students will begin with image editing in Adobe Lightroom, and as the course progresses, learn the workflow handoff to Adobe Photoshop as an additional tool to refine images and manipulate imagery for expressive purposes.
 Students may work with their own cameras or check-out cameras through the department.

 The learning objectives of this course are geared toward a specific topic of current interest generally not covered in other courses offered by the department.
 These courses, typically not offered continuously in the department, provide students and faculty the opportunity to explore new content and course formats.
 The specific topic is announced in the course schedule.